jecki/DHParser/documentation_src/manuals/04_compile.rst

         function returned by the factory.

-   * :py:func:`~compile.run_pipeline`: Runs an extended pipeline of compilation or transformation functions (or, more precisely, callables) that is definied by a set of junctions and returns the results for selected target stages.
+   * :py:func:`~compile.run_pipeline`: Runs an extended pipeline of compilation or transformation functions (or, more precisely, callables) that is defined by a set of junctions and returns the results for selected target stages.